What will my Five-Week program classes be like?

 - Jazz Composition and Arranging-You will be introduced to composing and arranging techniques used by important jazz artists.
 Topics include processes used to create and harmonize melodies, the art of orchestration, song and arrangement form, and music analysis.

-- Groove Essentials for All Instruments-You will examine many of the essential grooves that continue to define contemporary music.
+- Groove Essentials for All Instruments-Examine many of the essential grooves that continue to define contemporary music.
 The styles examined will include funk, hip-hop, and music from Brazil and Cuba.
 Music examples and scores will be examined to analyze the rhythmic, harmonic, and melodic components of each style.
 Documentaries will be shown to support the historical and social aspects of these styles with an emphasis on the innovators who made them popular.

 - Optional Electives